Welcome to Anatomy & Physiology!

 a) Nervous System

-c) Special Senses
+b) Special Senses

-c) Respiratory System
+c) Endocrine System

-Student Responsibilities and Classroom Procedures
+Student Responsibilities and Classroom Procedures (Class Culture) for in-person instruction

 - Attend to your personal needs before coming to class.
 You will be allowed to leave class only in an emergency.
 An emergency in A&P is defined as: hemorrhaging, severe hypohydration, or emesis.